salesforce/apollo/README.md

 ## Protobuf and GRPC

-Apollo uses Protobuf for all serialization and GRPC for all interprocess communication.
+Apollo uses Protobuf for all serializations and GRPC for all interprocess communication.
 This implies code generation.
 Not something I adore, but not much choice in the matter.
 GRPC/Proto generation also appears not to play well with the Eclipse IDE Maven integration.
 To aleviate this,  _all_  grpc/proto generation occurs in one module, the aptly named _grpc_  module.

 ## JOOQ

-Apollo makes use of [JOOQ](https://www.jooq.org) as a SQL DSL for Java.
+Apollo makes use of [JOOQ](https://www.jooq.org) as an SQL DSL for Java.
 This also implies code generation and, again, not something I adore.
 Unlike GRPC, the JOOQ code generation plays very nicely with the Eclipse IDE's Maven integration, so JOOQ code generation is included in the module that defines it.

 ## WIP

 Note that Apollo Delphinius is very much a  _work_   _in_   _progress_ .
 There is not yet an official release.
-Thus, it is by no means a full featured, hardened distributed systems platform.
+Thus, it is by no means a full-featured, hardened distributed systems platform.

 ## Requirements

 Apollo is a pure Java application The build system uses Maven, and requires Maven 3.8.1+.
-The Maven enforcer plugin enforces dependency convergance and Apollo is built using Java 17.
+The Maven enforcer plugin enforces dependency convergence, and Apollo is built using Java 17.

-Apollo is a [multi module Maven project](https://maven.apache.org/guides/mini/guide-multiple-modules.html).
+Apollo is a [multimodule Maven project](https://maven.apache.org/guides/mini/guide-multiple-modules.html).
 This means that the various modules of Apollo are built and versioned as a whole, rather than being separated out into individual repositories.
 This also means that modules refer to other modules within the project as dependencies, and consequently must be built in the correct order.
 Note that Maven does this by default, so there should be no issues.
 However, it does